salma-emara/aps105-book/textbook/chapters/chapter02-variables/operations.md

 1. `()`
 2. `*` `/` `%`
 3. `+` `-`
-4. left to right if operators have same precedence
+4. left to right if operators have same precedence, referred to as *left-associative*

 **Example I**